QiuYukang/5G-LENA/doc/source/nr-module.rst

 ``NrPmSearch`` is the base class and ``NrPmSearchFull`` is one possible specialization that finds PMI, RI and CQI.
 One could create another specialization of ``NrPmSearch`` that would implement a different algorithm to find PMI and RI values.

+The size of the subbands depends on the channel bandwidth, both in numbers of PRBs.
+It should be set accordingly to 3GPP TS 38.214 Table 5.2.1.4-2 via the attribute ``NrPmSearch::SubbandSize``.

 MIMO activation
 ###############
 ``NrHelper`` is the class that is responsible of setting the ``NrPmSearch`` algorithm to ``NrUePhy`` instance, and the configuration of the corresponding parameters,